gitlabhq/gitlabhq/doc/administration/repository_storage_paths.md

 GitLab allows you to define multiple repository storage paths to distribute the storage load between several mount points.

->**Notes:**
+> **Notes:**
 >
-- You must have at least one storage path called `default`.
+> - You must have at least one storage path called `default`.
-- The paths are defined in key-value pairs.
-The key is an arbitrary name you can pick to name the file path.
+> - The paths are defined in key-value pairs.
+The key is an arbitrary name you
+>   can pick to name the file path.
-- The target directories and any of its subpaths must not be a symlink.
+> - The target directories and any of its subpaths must not be a symlink.

 ## Configure GitLab

->**Warning:**
+> **Warning:**
-In order for [backups] to work correctly, the storage path must **not** be a mount point and the GitLab user should have correct permissions for the parent directory of the path.
-In Omnibus GitLab this is taken care of automatically, but for source installations you should be extra careful.
+> In order for [backups] to work correctly, the storage path must **not** be a
+> mount point and the GitLab user should have correct permissions for the parent
+> directory of the path.
+In Omnibus GitLab this is taken care of automatically,
+> but for source installations you should be extra careful.
 >
-The thing is that for compatibility reasons `gitlab.yml` has a different structure than Omnibus.
-In `gitlab.yml` you indicate the path for the repositories, for example `/home/git/repositories`, while in Omnibus you indicate `git_data_dirs`, which for the example above would be `/home/git`.
+> The thing is that for compatibility reasons `gitlab.yml` has a different
+> structure than Omnibus.
+In `gitlab.yml` you indicate the path for the
+> repositories, for example `/home/git/repositories`, while in Omnibus you
+> indicate `git_data_dirs`, which for the example above would be `/home/git`.
-Then, Omnibus will create a `repositories` directory under that path to use with `gitlab.yml`.
+> Then, Omnibus will create a `repositories` directory under that path to use with
+> `gitlab.yml`.
 >
-This little detail matters because while restoring a backup, the current contents of  `/home/git/repositories` [are moved to][raketask] `/home/git/repositories.old`, so if `/home/git/repositories` is the mount point, then `mv` would be moving things between mount points, and bad things could happen.
-Ideally, `/home/git` would be the mount point, so then things would be moving within the same mount point.
-This is guaranteed with Omnibus installations (because they don't specify the full repository path but the parent path), but not for source installations.
+> This little detail matters because while restoring a backup, the current
+> contents of  `/home/git/repositories` [are moved to][raketask] `/home/git/repositories.old`,
+> so if `/home/git/repositories` is the mount point, then `mv` would be moving
+> things between mount points, and bad things could happen.
+Ideally,
+> `/home/git` would be the mount point, so then things would be moving within the
+> same mount point.
+This is guaranteed with Omnibus installations (because they
+> don't specify the full repository path but the parent path), but not for source
+> installations.

 ---